app-central/Unity-SDK-v2/README.md

 - An installer should pop out.
 Confirm everything.

 ### AppCentral SDK
-- Open Package Manager (Menu > Window > Package Manager)
-- Click the + button
+- In the top Menu, "Window/Package Manager"
-- "Add Package from Git URL"
+- Click the + button and "Add Package from Git URL"
-- Enter the Git URL from the AppCentral SDK repository: https://github.com/app-central/Unity-SDK-v2.git
+- Enter this git URL: https://github.com/app-central/Unity-SDK-v2.git
 - The package should now appear in your "In Project" packages and in your Project window under the Packages folder.

 ### In Game